What is Business Analytics?

 The USA is considered as the best country to study business analytics.
-Ranking first in the world for its Master of Business Analytics degree program, Massachusetts Institute of Technology (MIT)’s Sloan School of Management in the USA gets the perfect score for three reasons which include employability, alumni network and thought leadership.
+Ranking first in the world for its Master of Business Analytics degree program, Massachusetts Institute of Technology (MIT) is well known for employability, alumni network, and leadership.

-Sloan’s Master of Business Analytics degree strives to prepare students to interpret and use data science to solve business challenges, offering them the skill set needed for a career in a varied range of industries like management, financial services, consulting, technology and healthcare.
+Sloan’s Master of Business Analytics degree prepares students to interpret and use data science to solve business challenges.
+It also offers them the skill set needed for a career in a varied range of industries like management, financial services, consulting, technology, and healthcare.
 During the course, students need to take part in an Analytics Capstone Project, where they’ll work on real-life data science problems along with industry specialists.

 Which colleges offer some of the best business analytics programs?

-The top ten universities offering a masters program in business analytics are are follows-
+The top ten universities offering a masters program in business analytics are follows:

 - MIT Sloan School of Management – Master of Business Analytics

 - Imperial College Business School – MSc Business Analytics

 - The University of Texas at Austin McCombs School of Business – Master of Science in Business Analytics